kshitijreal/kshitijreal.github.io/_pages/about.md

 Previous research has shown that LLMs can be applied to specific chemistry tasks, such as predicting molecular properties or generating chemical reactions.
 However, these studies have been limited in scope, focusing on individual tasks rather than a comprehensive evaluation across multiple tasks.

 This seminar aims to fill this gap by providing a comprehensive benchmark evaluation of LLMs across a diverse set of chemistry tasks.
-By doing so, we hope to gain a deeper understanding of the capabilities and limitations of LLMs in the field of chemistry.
+The goal is to gain a deeper understanding of the capabilities and limitations of LLMs in the field of chemistry.

 The Comprehensive Benchmark
 ------